 In the 19th century, vodka began to be known due to the Napoleonic Wars.
 The demand began to rise, and distilleries started to produce low-quality vodka with potato as the main ingredient in a large quantity.
 The Bolsheviks began to take all private distilleries in Moscow after the Russian Revolution in 1917, forcing a few vodka makers to move to another country and spread vodka worldwide.
 One of them is the Smirnov family, who created the Smirnoff vodka brand and the Moscow Mule cocktail recipe.
 At first, vodka was only popular in Russia, Poland, and the Balkan regions.
 But, after World War I and World War II, the liquor began to attain its fame in North America, the United States, and all over Europe.

 The Russian liquor goes well with pickled, cured, and smoked dishes, such as smoked or pickled herrings, pickled vegetables, caviar, steak, and smoked sausages.
 Vodka also pairs greatly with salad, dark bread, Greek and Turkish dishes, and creamy or salty cheese.

 Not only paired with food, but you can also cook certain dishes with vodka!
 The liquor is mainly used in Eastern European cuisines, pasta sauces, and desserts.

-You can try experimenting with new vodka to see what your vodka preference is.
-The Red & White store has a collection of high-quality vodka, like Smirnoff and Grey Goose, for you to try.
+You can try experimenting with new vodka to see what your preference is.
+The Red & White Shops has a collection of high-quality vodka, like Smirnoff and Grey Goose, for you to try.
 You can always ask the shop assistant for recommendations and tips to enjoy vodka.
 Find the nearest liquor store from your location.